School Required Community Service

 Please visit one of our Rochester Hills or Westland locations and ask for a blue Court-Ordered Community Service Application or download the form: Court-Ordered Community Service Application.

-Please note: Failure to complete a blue Court-Ordered Community Service Application prior to volunteering will prevent an applicant from having hours validated by MHS to a court official.
+Please note: Failure to complete a blue Court-Ordered Community Service Application prior to volunteering will prevent an applicant from having hours validated by Michigan Humane to a court official.